getify/You-Dont-Know-JS/async & performance/ch4.md

 1. Callback-based async doesn't fit how our brain plans out steps of a task.
 2. Callbacks aren't trustable or composable because of *inversion of control*.

-In Chapter 3, we detailed how promises uninvert the *inversion of control*, restoring trustability/composability.
+In Chapter 3, we detailed how promises uninvert the *inversion of control* of callbacks, restoring trustability/composability.

-Now we turn out attention to expressing async flow control in a sequential, synchronous-looking fashion -- the "magic" that makes it possible is ES6 **generators**.
+Now we turn out attention to expressing async flow control in a sequential, synchronous-looking fashion.
+The "magic" that makes it possible is ES6 **generators**.

 ## Breaking Run-to-completion